oasci/raygent/README.md

                         ----> sink_2
 ```

-This DAG also provides two sinks to receive messages from: `sink_1` is our final processed data and `sink_2` provides messages from intermediate ndoes.
+This DAG also provides two sinks to receive messages from: `sink_1` is our final processed data, and `sink_2` provides messages from intermediate nodes.
-Do note that queues consume computational resources; adding an excessive number of sinks will reduce your workflow parallelization.
+Do note that queues consume computational resources; adding an excessive number of sinks will reduce your workflow's parallelization.

 Below is how we build this DAG in raygent.